DanielBaquero28/0x0B-unity-vr_room/README.md

     <p>NOTE: Be sure to merge the latest from "upstream" before making a pull request!
 Thanks in advance.</p>
     <h2>Related Projects</h2>
     <p>I have created a virtual reality 360 tour experience of the main campus of the software tech school I went to: <a href="https://github.com/DanielBaquero28/0x0A-unity-360_video_tour">360 VR Video Tour</a></p>
+    <h2>About Myself</h2>
+    <p>My name is Daniel Baquero.
+I'm a software engineer currently doing a specialization in Augmented and Virtual Reality, two types of tech which I'm very passionate about.
+I'm open to learn new things everyday and I never back down from a challenge.
+I consider myself organized, not only in my coding style but in my personal life.
+I like to work with other people and overcome difficulties as a team, this is because I enjoy learning from them as well as helping them out as much as I can. <a href="https://www.linkedin.com/in/daniel-alejandro-baquero-arias-106a45195/">LinkedIn</a> - <a href="https://twitter.com/DanielB30589105">Twitter - </a><a href="https://github.com/DanielBaquero28/RacingTourApp">Portafolio Project</a></p>
     <h2>Licensing</h2>
     <p style="text-align: justify";>MIT License